csiro-dcfp/pangeo_hpc/README.md

 	```
 	and follow the prompts.
 7. At this point, you're ready to submit a job to run your JupyterLab and python instances.
 Once this job is running and you've accessed JupyterLab via your web browser (see below) you'll be able to request additional resources as a dask cluster (using `dask-jobqueue`).
 We can submit a job to run our JupyterLab instance using `start_jupyter.sh` but it will require a little editing first.
 	1. Edit the PBS header information (the `#PBS` lines) to reflect your project, required resources, etc. Remember these are just the resources needed for Python and JupyterLab.
-For interactive science work, I usually request few resources for a long time, and then do any heavy compute task(s) on dask clusters that are spun up specifically for the task(s).
+For interactive science work, I usually request few resources for a long time, and then do any heavy compute task(s) on dask clusters that are spun up from within JupyterLab specifically for the task(s).
 	2. If you called you conda environment anything other than "pangeo", you'll need to edit the `conda activate pangeo` line accordingly at the beginning of the script.
 	3. Change the `LOG_DIR` path where log files are output to.
 	4. You may wish to edit some environment variables, e.g. add a directory to your `PYTHONPATH`.